vincentc168777/Game-Enemy-AI/README.md

 <br>

-The AI uses a state machine with 3 states: Idle, Patrol, Attack The picture below illustrates how the state transition to one another
+The AI uses a state machine with 3 states: Idle, Patrol, Attack.<br>
+The picture below illustrates how the state transition to one another.
 <br>
 <br>